TodayDesign/opine-browsertest/README.md

 ## tasks

 - `browsertest`: it executes all the tests on all the capabilities.
-It's possible to run on a single capability specifying a `--cap` paramater with the name of the capability. e.g. `gulp browsertest --cap android`

 - `browsertest-screenshots`: it creates screenshots of specified urls.

+For both tasks it's possible to run on a single capability specifying a `--cap` paramater with the name of the capability. e.g. `gulp browsertest --cap android`

 ## Fu(ea)ture(s)